Shuttle/Shuttle.Esb.Sql.Subscription/README.md

 Contains a sql-based `ISubscriptionManager` implementation.
 The subscription manager caches all subscriptions forever so should a new subscriber be added be sure to restart the publisher endpoint service.

+# Registration

+The required components may be registered by calling `ComponentRegistryExtensions.RegisterSubscription(IComponentRegistry)`.

 # Supported providers

 Currently only the `System.Data.SqlClient` provider name is supported but this can easily be extended.
 Feel free to give it a bash and please send a pull request if you *do* go this route.
 You are welcome to create an issue and assistance will be provided where able.